 It is also the aim of this Plan to conserve significant open space lands-to weave the natural environment through our built environment and around it.
 Open space adds beauty, creates a unique image and sense of place for the Cheyenne Area, provides relief from our built environment, and helps maintain water and environmental quality for the health of our community.
 We can continue to identify and conserve natural and cultural landscapes before development changes them.
-The community will work to gather stakeholders to discuss what open space opportunities exist and how to work with landowners to either purchase or encourage private stewardship of these resources.
+The community will identify open space that we should acquire and make accessible to the public for recreation and other purposes, and others that private owners can conserve through careful planning, wise use, and ongoing stewardship.